onzfonz/comp227/src/content/7/en/part7d.md

 ```

 When we transpile the code, it gets transformed into old-school JavaScript.
-The definition of the transformed <i>App</i> component looks like this:
+The definition of the transformed `App` component looks like this:

 ```js
 var App = function App() {